andrejtrindade/star-splore/scraper/README.md

 This scraper consists of 5 steps.

-1. Reset the scraper, erasing results produced by previous scrapes.
+1. Reset the scraper, erasing temp and result files.
 Carts previously downloaded are not deleted.
-2. Scrape pages in the "Featured Carts" subcategory for linked posts.
+2. Scrape "Featured Carts" pages looking for posts linked.
-3. Scrape the first cart in each post found in the previous step.
+3. Scrape the posts found in the previous step looking for carts.
 4. Write result files.
 5. Download scraped carts (optional).